Panchatcharam/Mapapp/README.md

 Once above steps are complete, then run npm install as below to install all node modules dependencies
 #### #npm install

 Please make sure that mongodb service is up and running on your machine where you intend to run this server.
+To install it on Ubuntu kindly follow the steps as outlined at https://docs.mongodb.com/tutorials/install-mongodb-on-ubuntu/

 # Start Server
 Now the environment is setup and now start the server as below,